Christianity and transgender people: Christian denominational positions

-Roman Catholic Church
+Catholic Church

+Documents and declarations

-The Catechism of the Roman Catholic Church does not have any text explicitly regarding transgender people.
-However, it does clearly state that gender is exclusively binary and every person should "acknowledge and accept his sexual identity."
+The Catechism of the Catholic Church does not have any text explicitly regarding transgender people.
+However, it does clearly state that gender is exclusively binary and every person should "acknowledge and accept his sexual identity".
 It strongly implies that birth anatomy and gender expression are equal and further emphasizes binary heterosexual marriage and family roles.

-In December 2012, during his Christmas address to the Roman Curia, Pope Benedict XVI described the view that one can choose their gender identity, as a "profound falsehood."